 Welcome to Year 1.
-Mrs Carter, Mrs Calvert, Miss Rickells and Miss Burnett are looking forward to working with you this year.
+Mrs Carter, Mrs Calvert and Mrs Ashall are looking forward to working with you this year.

 As a school we are committed to safeguarding children from harm.
 We want to ensure children are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
 Specific examples of this in the Year 1 curriculum are: